redkite-labs/RedKiteCms/Resources/docs/add-custom-block.md

 1. Is a Symfony2 Bundle
 2. Is reusable in many web sites
-3. Assets required by the content are packed into a well known container
+3. Assets required by the content are packed into a well known structure

 ## Create the FancyBlockBundle